 DTEN ON: Best Touch Screen Monitor for Zoom

-DTEN has another D7 series interactive displays, which offer more connectivity options and higher computing power, but those models are slightly expensive.
+DTEN has another D7 series interactive display, which offers more connectivity options and higher computing power, but those models are slightly expensive.
 DTEN ON is more than sufficient for regular zoom conferences, but if you use heavy compute-sensitive applications, DTEN D7 will fit you best.

 For internet connectivity, DTEN has built-in Wi-Fi and an RJ-45 ethernet port.
 The display also includes 1x HDMI IN and a 3.5mm audio port.
 The overall build quality is fine, the bezels are thin compared to the other interactive displays.

 By the end of this article, we reviewed a series of large touch interactive displays.
 Some of them have a built-in computer and others do not.
 All of our reviewed interactive displays are 4K and start from a minimum 50” inch diagonal size.